Our workforce structure

 We are working to develop a similar solution for our civil servants in cooperation with the responsible ministries and trade unions.

-In March 2013, Deutsche Post DHL received the German Industry Innovation Award in the innovative HR concepts category for its unique and forward-looking age-based working solution.
+In March 2013, Deutsche Post DHL Group received the German Industry Innovation Award in the innovative HR concepts category for its unique and forward-looking age-based working solution.